royeyal/Atera-Trial--Star-Wars-Starships/README.md

-# Atera Trial: Star Wars Starships
+# Star Wars Starships WordPress Blocks (Gutenberg) Plugin

 This a WordPress plugin that adds a **block** to the WordPress Blocks Editor ("Gutenberg") that pulls starship data from the [Star Wars API](https://swapi.dev/).